dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 4 Lurie.md

 - $Z$ is simply-connected and each $\pi_n(Z)$ is a finitely generated $\ZZ_\ell\dash$module
   - So it behaves as if it's $\ell\dash$adically complete.
 - $H^*_\text{Sing}(Z, \ZZ/\ell\ZZ) \cong H_\text{et}^*(\bar Y, \ZZ/\ell\ZZ)$
   - This is an abstract isomorphism.
-Stating this carefully would involve
+Stating this carefully would involve saying there is some datum that induces this isomorphism.

 This allows us to realize the etale cohomology of some AG object $Y$ as the literal cohomology of some actual topological space $Z$ that is related to $Y$.
 So we can produce many more invariants of an algebraic variety $\bar Y$.